NOTICE OF PRIVACY PRACTICES

 OUR USES AND DISCLOSURES

-We can use and share your health information to run our practice, improve your care and
+We can use and share your health information to run our practice and make sure that all of our patients receive quality care.
+For example, we may:

-Example: We give information about you to your health insurance plan so it will pay for your
+Example: We give information about your care to your health insurance plan so it will pay for your services.

 Help with Public Health & Safety Issues